kingller/entry-chunk-webpack-plugin/README.md

 ### mode

 Its value can be `add` or `replace` or ''.
 The default value is `add`.
-`add` means will add chunk file to entry.
+`add`: means will add chunk file to entry.
-`replace` means will remove original entry file, and add chunk file to entry.
+`replace`: means will remove original entry file, and add chunk file to entry.
-'' means will not add chunk file to entry.
+'': means will not add chunk file to entry.

 ### min
 Its value must be boolean.
 The default value is `true`.